 Student Financial Aid, and are available for download from the Office of

 Student Financial Aid web site.

 NOTE: The Satisfactory Academic Progress Policy is subject to change without notice.
 The Office of Student Financial Aid will make every attempt to provide students with timely notice regarding their satisfactory academic progress status.
 However, it is every student’s responsibility to read the policy and monitor his/her own progress.

 The Federal Stafford Loan program limits, if combined, cannot exceed the established limits and cost of attendance.
-A student may be eligible to borrow a Federal Stafford Loan based on the following limits:
+During the 2009-2010 year a student may be eligible to borrow a Federal Stafford Loan based on the following limits: